Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 A useful catalog is not the one with the most complete inventory.
 It is the one that matches the decisions users are already making: what to trust, what to use, what to change, what to avoid, and who to ask when the system stops being obvious.

-Metadata is only useful when it changes behavior.
+Metadata is only useful when it positively influences behavior.